 Format: 4-round Swiss.
 If there are less than thirty players the tournament is played in one section.
 If there are at least thirty players it’s split into two sections at the mid-point of the field based on rating except that both sections will start with an even number of players if possible.
 The upper section will start with an even number of players if there are an odd number of players overall.
 Players in the lower section may not play up in the upper section.
 The official US Chess regular ratings are generally used.
+Unofficial US Chess regular ratings based on at least four games generally used for those with no official US Chess regular rating.
 One half-point bye is available if requested before round one.

 Time Control: G/60;inc5 (sixty minutes per player with a five second increment each move).
 Clocks without increment capability but with delay capability use G/60;d5.
 Clocks without increment or delay capability use G/60;d0.
 Click here to see the clock rules for this tournament and how to set the popular digital clocks for this time control (including some important notes on some of the clocks).
 Bring a digital clock.
 A few digital clocks are provided at this tournament but please do not always rely on the club to provide a digital clock (boards, pieces, notation sheets, and pens/pencils are provided).

 Schedule: On-site registration runs from 9-9:45am.
 Rounds are scheduled for 10am, 12:30pm, 2:30pm, and 4:30pm.
 Players who have a game go around the full time can request extra time off before the next round.